mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 effectively.

-The TANGO API offers abstractions like *DeviceProxy* or *AttributeProxy* that allow to access devices programmatically.
+The TANGO API offers abstractions like *DeviceProxy* or *AttributeProxy* that allow accessing devices programmatically.
 Using these proxies, a client application may be built using any technology and language where TANGO is available, including **C++**, **Java** and **Python**.
 Most of the client applications have share a common goals and requirements.
 They also use common